Settings

 Personalization

-In this section, you can configure the music library screen style to suit your preferences.
-Three options are available: Plain menu, Grouped menu, Tabbed menu.
-Also you can enable or disable showing album covers in album details screen.
+Configure the music library screen style.
+Three options are available: Plain Menu, Grouped Menu, Tabbed Menu.
+You can also enable or disable album covers in the album details screen.

 Album Covers